clarus/coq-blog/posts/2015-02-20 Tutorial: a Hello World in Coq.md

-We will present the classic [Hello World](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) program in [Coq](https://coq.inria.fr/), and explain how to compile and run it.
-We will also introduce a way you can specify and prove interactive programs in Coq.
+We will present the classic [Hello World](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) program in [Coq](https://coq.inria.fr/).
+We will explain how to compile, run, and certify interactive programs in Coq.

 The *Hello World* program exists in almost every languages, including [in White Space](http://en.wikipedia.org/wiki/List_of_Hello_world_program_examples#W).
 In Coq this is more complicated because the language is purely functional.
 This means that no effects can be done, in particular no inputs-outputs.
 This constraint is there to preserve the logical consistency of the system.
 However, we can still encode inputs-outputs by defining a [monad](http://en.wikipedia.org/wiki/Monad_%28functional_programming%29).
 This technique was popularized by the [Haskell](http://en.wikipedia.org/wiki/Haskell_%28programming_language%29) programming language.